Preparing Your Child for the SwimSafer Test (2026): Tips from Coaches

 -

-📌 Registration – Parents must register students directly through the CAMS portal.
+📌 Registration – Parents must personally register students directly through the CAMS portal.

 -